The City of Lakes, Palaces-Udaipur

 How to reach Fateh Sagar Lake?

-Private and state-owned cabs will drop you to Fateh Sagar Lake from any part of the City.
+Private and state-owned cabs will drop you at Fateh Sagar Lake from any part of the City.
 Tuk-tuks are also a popular mode of transport in Udaipur, which will ferry you to your destination at a very cheap cost.
 You can also hire a cab to drop you right at the threshold of the lake.

 Vintage Car Museum- the City of Lakes, Palaces-Udaipur